Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

 Represents the image type when converting the chart and shape .

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, Chart and Shape are always rendered as vector elements(e.g. point, line) for rendering quality.
 This property will be removed 12 months later since June 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [ImageFormat](../../com.aspose.cells/imageformat)